 When you tell a story that happened to you, you’re telling it from your perspective.
 It’s very intimate, because you know how you felt, what you said, what you did, etc. But when you tell a story about something that happened to another person, you’re telling it as an outsider.
 You may know details (because the person may have shared them with you), but you aren’t as close as if it had happened to you.

 At the same time, we should be aware that just because something happened to us doesn’t mean that we know everything.
-Our age, gender, race, religion (or lack thereof), economic situation, sexual orientation, past/present relationships all shade the way we see everything.
+Our identity, which include age, gender, race, religion (or lack thereof), economic situation, sexual orientation, past/present relationships all shade the way we see everything.

-We don’t see the world as it is, we see it as we are.Anaïs Nin
+We don’t see the world as it is, we see it as we are.Origin Unclear

 - What is the age of the narrator at the time of the story?

 - When did the story happen in time?
 (1950s?
 2000s?
 1990s?)

 - When is the story shared: Soon after it happened or years later?